 A study into the current issues and problems facing and impacting African American society from the 1960's through today.
 This course also examines the present leadership in Black America and delves into a treatment of future directions and problems facing the society.
 Fulfills diversity requirement.
 Satisfies certificate requirement.
-Cross listed with Honors - AAM-201-01H
+Crosslisted with AAM-2010-01H

 NOTE: Program director permission required.